jurgob/jurgo-boemo-blog/content/blog/work-with-audio-in-node-js/index.md

   date: 2021-08-02 19:19
   title: "Nodejs and Audio"
   draft: false
   description: "Hello, I m Jurgo and I work as a node.js developer at Vonage.
 What I do there is this Conversation API .
-Sometime I describe it as an “api for doing your own slack”.
+Sometimes I describe it as an “api for doing your own slack”.
 Because of this product…"
   categories: []
   keywords: []
 ---

 Hello, I m Jurgo and I work as a node.js developer at Vonage.
-What I do there is this [Conversation API](https://developer.nexmo.com/conversation/overview) .
-Sometime I describe it as an “api for doing your own slack”.
+What I do there is this [Conversation API](https://developer.nexmo.com/conversation/overview).
+Sometimes I describe it as **"an API for doing your own slack"**.

 Because of this product, sometimes I have to deal with audio.
-I found that audio is a very scaring topic in the beginning, mainly because of the lack of documentation.
+I found that audio is a very scary topic in the beginning, mainly because of the lack of documentation.

-I m far from being an audio expert, but over the years I ‘ve managed to make some working code using the few audio related libraries you can find in NPM, so I ve decided to share this jurney in this series of articles
+I m far from being an audio expert, but over the years I‘ve managed to make some working code using the few audio-related libraries you can find in NPM, so I've decided to share what I've learned in this series of articles.

-This is gonna be our jurney:
+This is gonna be our journey:

 [Lesson 1: enter the mic](https://medium.com/@jurgo.boemo/nodejs-audio-lesson-1-enter-the-mic-9df64d0c1ad3)